celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/intro-TheWayoftheProgram.rst

 Objectives
 ~~~~~~~~~~

-* To be able to use the activecode component and multiple choice questions in textbook
+* To be able to use the activecode component and multiple choice questions in the textbook
 * To be able to use and interpret the Codelens component
 * To be able to describe what a comment is